open-contracting-extensions/ocds_organizationClassification_extension/README.md

 }
 ```

-An Organization classified as a women-owned small business by the Small Business Administration in the USA.
+An organization classified as a women-owned small business by the Small Business Administration in the USA.

 ```json
 {